-The Trial Chamber found that the Bosnian Muslim population in Potočari were subjected to cruel and inhumane treatment in Potočari.
+The Chamber found that the Bosnian Muslim population in Potočari were subjected to cruel and inhumane treatment.
 Some of the Bosnian Muslims in Potočari were subjected to beating, which caused severe pain and suffering.
 They did not have sufficient space, food or water, and were subjected to extreme forms of degradation.
 Men were separated from their family members, thus creating great anxiety among the population about the fate of the men.
+The Chamber also found that members of the Bosnian Muslim population were murdered in Potočari.
+While there was little evidence to establish that there was an organised plan to murder Bosnian Muslims in Potočari, in an environment where beatings, severe abuse and intimidation were not only tolerated but seemingly encouraged, it was foreseeable that such murders would be committed.